 Get inspired by stories from small start-ups to large corporates on how to reframe challenges and develop valuable solutions.
 Practise creative and strategic thinking with approaches such as foresight, open innovation and systems thinking.
 And experience how design can contribute to human-centric problem-solving and forward-thinking innovation.

-Together with Philips and in collaboration with IBM, IKEA and the Ellen MacArthur Foundation, we organise the annual Student Service Design Challenge.
+Together with Philips, IBM, ISDIN, Laerdal, IKEA and the Ellen MacArthur Foundation, we organise the annual Student Service Design Challenge.
 This challenge is a unique and international design competition amongst students, celebrating excellence in service design.
-It is initiated by Philips Experience Design and aims to challenge creative minds to envision service design concepts that matter based on an actual, tangible, real-life case they can relate to.
+It aims to challenge young creative minds to envision service design concepts that matter based on an actual, tangible, real-life case they can relate to.

 The competition is open to students worldwide who want to design engaging service solutions that are inclusive and sustainable and address existing and urgent needs.
 Students are encouraged to work in multidisciplinary teams.
-Teamwork stimulates collaborative creativity and excellence for a chance to win a Design Incubator Prize, a 10-week service design support program to receive guidance from the Challenge Dragons and other experts who can help the winning team further prototype and optimise their concept along the route to success.
+Teamwork stimulates collaborative creativity and excellence for a chance to win Design Incubator Prizes, service design support programs to receive guidance from the Challenge Partners and other experts who can help the winning team further prototype and optimise their concept along the route to success.

 The global design competition is a unique opportunity for students to work with regarded experts in the fields of innovation, design research, social design, ux and service design.

-The 4th edition of the Student Service Design Challenge is already underway, focusing on designing services that build resilience, safeguard and improve individual and social wellbeing.
-The competition is open to design students currently enrolled in an accredited design school or university.
+The current 5th edition of the Student Service Design Challenge focuses on designing services that turn the tide for good.
+The global competition is open to design students enrolled in an accredited design school or university.

-The Service Design Days conference has been organised since 2016.
-Previous editions have focused on how to ‘stay fit for the future’ (2016), ‘deliver value and be valuable’ (2017), ‘adapt to change’ (2018), ‘innovate for sustainable futures’ (2019), ‘a blended tomorrow - expanding design horizons with technology’ (2020), ’new perspectives - breaking out of the design bubble’ (2021) and 'shifting the paradigm - tackle short-termism and create value for the long run’ (2022).
+The Service Design Days conferences have been organised since 2016.
+Previous editions have focused on how to ‘stay fit for the future’ (2016), ‘deliver value and be valuable’ (2017), ‘adapt to change’ (2018), ‘innovate for sustainable futures’ (2019), ‘a blended tomorrow - expanding design horizons with technology’ (2020), ’new perspectives - breaking out of the design bubble’ (2021) and 'shifting the paradigm - tackle short-termism and create value for the long run’ (2022 and 2023).
 As people’s needs and demands evolve, it is becoming more difficult for organisations to live up to the expectations of their customers, their employees, and society as a whole.
 Coping with continuous change, solving problems, and staying valuable are permanent challenges.